jubianchi/jsimple/README.md

 ### Using decorators

-Jsimple also take advantage of [ES7 decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) and provides some usefull annotations to help you define services and factories.
+jsimple also take advantage of [ES7 decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) and provides some usefull annotations to help you define services and factories.

-All decorators apply to the last instanciated Jsimple instance.
+All decorators apply to the last instanciated `Jsimple` instance.
 This can be customized using the `jsimple` argument on decorators.

 **Keep in mind that decorators are experimental and support is provided through Babel which only supports class decorators.**

 #### Shared services

-Given a file where you create your Jsimple instance:
+Given a file where you create your `Jsimple` instance:

 ```js
 "use strict";